Cloud-Native Architecture: A Guide, Definitions, Types & More

 You're designing a project that will exist, at least in part, in the cloud.
 You have plenty of options open as you start your work.
 You could build conventionally and hope it will work when uploaded to the cloud.
 Or you could keep the cloud in mind throughout the design process, ensuring it will work seamlessly once uploaded.

-Take on a cloud-native architecture approach, and every choice you make will be guided by the systems and resources that exist in the cloud, not within your physical data centers.
+Take on a cloud-native architecture approach, and every choice you make will be guided by the systems and resources that exist in the cloud, not within your physical data centres.
 Projects like this require a shift in expertise.

 In a traditional design environment, you'll connect your database to modules, and those modules will connect with an API or a web app before they can reach out to consumers.